 \subsection{Patch Generation}

-Next, we describe how our algorithm replaces a type-cast $\cast{T_a}{T_e}~d$ with a type-safe term $d'$ of the expected type $T_e$, using the patch generation procedure \textproc{Generate} (line~\ref{alg:gen}).
-At a high level, the goal of this step is to generate a term of a given refinement type $T_e$, which is the problem tackled by type-driven synthesis as implemented in \synquid~\cite{PolikarpovaKuSo16}.
-Unfortunately, \textproc{Generate} cannot use \synquid out of the box, because the expected type $T_e$ is not a full functional specification: this type only contains policies but no type refinements, allowing trivial solutions to the synthesis problem, such returning an arbitrary constant with the right type shape.

-To avoid such undesired patches, procedure \textproc{Generate} implements a specialized synthesis strategy: first, it generates a list of \emph{branches}, which return the original term redacted to a different extent; then, for each branch, it infers an optimal \emph{guard} (a policy check) that makes the branch satisfy the expected type; finally, it constructs the patch by arranging the properly guarded branches into a (monadic) conditional.
+Next, we describe how our algorithm replaces a type-cast $\cast{T_a}{T_e}~t_a$ with a patch term $t_p$ of the expected type $T_e$, using the patch generation procedure \textproc{Generate} (line~\ref{alg:gen}). \textproc{Generate} implements a domain-specific synthesis strategy: first, it generates a list of \emph{branches}, which return the original term redacted to a different extent; then, for each branch, it infers an optimal \emph{guard} (a policy check) that makes the branch satisfy the expected type; finally, it constructs the patch by arranging the properly guarded branches into a (monadic) conditional.

-\custompar{Synthesis of branches.} In line~\ref{alg:synt1}, \textproc{Generate} uses \synquid to synthesize the set of all terms up to certain size with the right content type, but with no restriction on the policy.
-Branches are generated in a restricted environment $\env_B$, which contains only the original faulty term and a small set of \emph{redaction functions} $\mathcal{R}$.
-This set is specified by the programmer, and typically includes a ``default value'' of each type, as well as custom redactions such as \T{mbMap} in \autoref{overview:auction}.
+\custompar{Synthesis of branches.} Given \ti{B}{l} as the goal type, \textproc{Generate} first uses \synquid~\cite{PolikarpovaKuSo16} to synthesize the set of all terms up to certain size of type \ti{B}{\top}, \ie with the right content type, but with no restriction on the label (line~\ref{alg:synt1}).
+Branches are generated in a restricted environment $\env_R$, which contains only the original faulty term and a small set of \emph{redaction functions} $\mathcal{R}$.
+This set is specified by the programmer, and typically includes a ``default value'' of each type, but may also include \eg functions that sanitize strings (we show examples in \autoref{sec:eval}).
 This restriction gives the user control over the space of patches and also makes the synthesis more efficient.